ZhouMengjie/Image-to-2.5DMap-Matching/README.md

 ## Citation
-If you have any questions, please feel free to leave a message or contact me via "mengjie.zhou@bristol.ac.uk".
+If you have any questions, please feel free to leave a message or contact me via "mengjie.zhou@bristol.ac.uk" or "mengjiezhou2018@outlook.com".
 If you use this code, please cite:
 ```latex
 @article{zhou2023image,
   title={Image-based Geolocalization by Ground-to-2.5D Map Matching},